versionone/openAgile/VersionOne/Artifacts/BigPicture.md

 # The Big Picture (the problem in need of solution process)

-Per Ian Buchnan:

-# Three Major Buckets, in order of highest priority to Ian
+There are **Three Major Buckets** in order of highest priority to Ian:

-## Community
+# Community

-### Overview
+## Overview

 Ian:

-> Community comes from many channels, including:
+> Community comes from many channels, and they all matter!

-#### ZenDesk for User Support tickets
+## ZenDesk

-##### Usages:
+### Usages:

-* User support tickets
+* Community members submit support tickets here
+* V1 Support Team and Developers answer tickets

-#### StackOverflow
+## StackOverflow

-##### Usages:
+### Usages:

-* User questions
+* Community members ask technical questions here
-* Knowledge sharing and How-Tos
+* Community members ask for alternatives and product comparisons from their peers here
+* We, and community members, document technical "How-Tos" and link to code samples located in GitHub

-#### Google Groups for Threaded Discussions
+## Google Groups

+### Usages:

+* Community members, and VersionOne employees, enage in threaded discussions

+## GitHub

+### Usages:

+* We, and other community members, host open source code related to VersionOne here
+* Community member can submit pull-requests to projects
+* Community members can file issues against projects
+## IdeaSpace

+### Usages:

+* Users submit ideas for product improvements, including for API and integrations

+## Mindtouch

+### Usages:

+* V1 employees provide official VersionOne help and technical documentation here
+* Ian creates glossary items of technical terms related to APIs and Platform

-## Platform
+# Platform

-### Overview
+## Overview

 Ian:

 > We take 1 at a time to update and improve.

-### App Catalog
+## App Catalog

-### Commit Service
+## Commit Service

-## Integrations
+# Integrations

-### Overview
+## Overview

 Ian:

 > We take 1 at a time to update and improve.

-f we want long running buckets with a rule for how to prioritize across them, I would say they are: "Integrations" (where we take 1 at a time to update and improve), "Platform" (things like App Catalog and Commit Service, that we take 1 at a time to update and improve), and "Community" (which comes in from many channels, including Zendesk, Stack Overflow, Google Groups, GitHib, IdeaSpace, and Mindtouch; and must be serviced more "on-demand" than planned in iterations).
-And my priorities would be: 1.
-Community, 2.
-Platform, and 3.
-Integrations.
+## VersionOne Visual Studio Client

+## etc...
+(List in priority order)